-A team of joint care specialists including co-medical directors John Dearborn, disorders specialist John Costouros, MD, are part of the Institute for using the most advanced surgical procedures available.
-Our nurses' is tailored to get you back on track in short order.
+A team of joint care specialists including co-medical directors John Dearborn, disorders specialist John Costouros, MD, are part of the Institute for advanced surgical procedures available.
+Our nurses' and occupational is tailored to get you back on track in short order.